michalporeba/odis/docs/a-container-view.md

 ![Container](./images/c4-container.png)

-In the container view, we can look closer at the elements of the TopoSearch Network.
+In the container view, we can look closer at the elements of the Open Distributed Information Sharing system.

 * **Search Node** - the service providing the API and the basic UI to build and operate the search network.
 It does the query federation, response moderation and aggregation.
 * **Standard Connector** - a plugin facilitating search services that implement the standard protocol.